hashobject/perun.io/resources/guides/getting-started.md

 ```

 Great!
 We parsed a Markdown file.
 But where did the resulting
 [HTML][html] go?
-As mentioned earlier Perun works by passing a value
+As mentioned earlier, Perun works by passing a value
 from task to task.
 This value contains references to your files,
 along with metadata about them.
 Perun's tasks either write files directly
 or add metadata about your them to this value, so that your final site